fshowalter/movielog-archive/reviews/the-long-night-1947.md

 :date: 2015-02-24
 :imdb_id: tt0039581
 :grade: D+
-:pull_quote: ""
+:pull_quote: "_The Long Night_ is perhaps too long.
+The third act undoes what is otherwise a competent little noir-ish drama."
 ---
 _The Long Night_ is perhaps too long.
-The third act undoes what's otherwise a competent little noir-ish drama.
+The third act undoes what is otherwise a competent little noir-ish drama.

 The story starts with a murder.
 We're inside an apartment building on the working-class side of the tracks.
 We hear gunshots and see a man fall backwards, of of one of the units, and down the stairs.
 The police arrive.
 They attempt to extract the shooter.
 Through a door, the shooter says he wants to be left alone.
 We recognize the voice as Henry Fonda’s.